Potato pancake (Crique Ardéchoise)

 About this recipe

-If you have ever eaten latkes at a Jewish friend’s table, those crispy, golden potato pancakes fried until irresistible and served with sour cream or apple sauce, then the Crique Ardéchoise will feel immediately familiar.
-Same principle, different country, different seasoning, and a slightly different technique that produces something distinctly French in character.
-I came to this recipe exactly that way, through my neighbour.
-One look at it and I knew I had to try it.
-It did not disappoint.
+If you have ever sat at a Jewish friend’s table eating latkes, those crisp, golden potato pancakes with sour cream or apple sauce, then a crique ardéchoise will feel instantly familiar.
+Same basic idea, different country, different seasoning, and a slightly different method that makes it feel French.
+I discovered it exactly that way, through my neighbour, took one look and knew I had to try it and it did not let me down.

 Two cultures, one idea

-Potato latkes use egg and sometimes flour or matzo meal to bind.
-The Crique Ardéchoise relies on the potato’s own natural starch, which means no flour, and a result that tastes purely of potato, garlic, and French herbs.
-The differences are in the details.
-Latkes are typically made as individual potato cakes, small enough to pick up.
-The traditional crique is one large galette, the whole mixture poured into the pan at once, cooked slowly until the bottom is deeply golden, then flipped with a plate in one confident move.
+Traditional latkes use egg and sometimes flour or matzo to hold everything together.
+Crique ardéchoise leans on the potato’s own starch, so there is no flour, and the flavour stays very focused on potato, garlic, and French herbs.
+Latkes are usually made as small individual cakes you can pick up.
+A classic crique is one large galette: all the mixture into the pan at once, cooked slowly until the underside is deeply golden, then flipped in one confident move using a plate.

-You can make individual potato pancakes too, and they give you more crispy edges per portion, which is never a bad thing.
-But the classic single galette is the Ardèche way, and there is something satisfying about bringing a whole golden disc to the table and cutting it into wedges.
+I prefer making little pancakes instead as you get more crispy edges per person.
+But there is something very satisfying about bringing a single, golden disc to the table and cutting it into wedges too.

 The Ardèche and its cooking